symfony/symfony-docs/messenger.rst

     If ``WhenUserRegisteredThenSendWelcomeEmail`` throws an exception, that
     exception will be wrapped into a ``DelayedMessageHandlingException``.
-Using ``DelayedMessageHandlingException::getExceptions`` will give you all
+Using ``DelayedMessageHandlingException::getWrappedExceptions`` will give you all
     exceptions that are thrown while handling a message with the ``DispatchAfterCurrentBusStamp``.